newtonproject/AEPs/AEP-56.md

 ## Abstract

-NEP-56 defines the URI format for storage mechanism.
+NEP-56 defines the URI format for universal storage mechanism.
 Describes a region code.

 ## Motivation